godevsig/adaptiveservice/README.md

 fmt.Println(reply.Answer)
 ```

+Here the client knows the protocol with the sersver that `msg.HelloReply` is the reply
+type of `msg.HelloRequest`.
+The knowledge of message protocol is "business logic",
+defined in server side, clients use such knowledge by importing the "message" package
+of the serveer.

 ### Client discovers service by name

 `c.Discover()` discovers the wanted named service in all available scopes, which are: